spoglab-stanford/spog-automated-vocal-analyses-cp/README.md

     - duration of clip

 ## 2. Modeling and Statistical Analysis
-### 2.1 cp_models.ipynb
-- includes mutliple linear regression models and statistical analysis for canonical proportion as predictor of the following speech-language measures
+The cp_models_tpX_tpY_(longitudinal/concurrent).ipynb files contain mutliple linear regression models and statistical analysis for canonical proportion (CP) at Timepoint X as predictor of the following speech-language measures at Timepoint Y.

-    - GFTA-2
-    - PPVT-4
-    - CTOPP-2
-    - Real Word Repetition Accuracy
-    - Nonword Repetition Accuracy
+All analyses adhere to the following format:
 - Baseline model
     - demographic variables as predictors
         - maternal education